CARE Team FAQs

 Q. What is the difference between CARE Team and student discipline?

-A. The CARE Team exists to address concerning behaviors and situations that may or may not violate the Student Code of Conduct.
+A. The CARE Team exists to address concerning behaviors and situations that may pose a risk of harm to self or others.
+The behaviors and situations reviewed by the CARE Team may or may not violate the Student Code of Conduct.
 Student conduct focuses on holding a student accountable for violations to the Student Code of Conduct.
-CARE Team interventions are designed to attempt to bring about a positive resolution for both the individual and the community.
+However, there may be times when the conduct process might overlap with a case being reviewed by the CARE Team

 Q. Does reporting to the CARE Team “get a student in trouble?”

-A. No, the Care Team does not serve in a disciplinary manner.
-It does serve to support individuals who demonstrate behaviors that may be early warning signs of possible troubled, disruptive or violent behavior.
-However, there may be times when the conduct process might overlap with the CARE TEAM’s approach to particular student behaviors.
+A. No, the CARE Team is not disciplinary in nature.
+The CARE Team is designed to support individuals who demonstrate behaviors that may be early warning signs of possible troubled, disruptive or violent behavior.

 Q. Can I remain anonymous when making a report to the CARE Team?